-Big G Potato korv Since: 21.8.03 From: the people who brought you Steel Magnolias....
-Since last post: 21 days Last activity: 6 hours # 31 Posted on 12.7.11 0704.27 Originally posted by pieman Leinenkugel's Summer Shandy.
+Big G Merguez Since: 21.8.03 From: the people who brought you Steel Magnolias....
+Since last post: 20 hours Last activity: 1 hour # 31 Posted on 12.7.11 0704.27 Originally posted by pieman Leinenkugel's Summer Shandy.
 In this part of the world, a Shandy is beer and lemonade.
 Is that what the above is?
 Also in this part of the world, a mature male ordering a shandy would be the source of mirth and derision.
 But I've recently discovered a fondness for Tinto de Verano, so who am I to comment.

 Indeed it is and it is so refreshing on a hot summer day.
 I said it.
 I'm a man and love the shandy!

 Shem the Penman Toulouse Since: 16.1.02 From: The Off-Center of the Universe (aka Philadelphia) Since last post: 967 days Last activity: 765 days # 33 Posted on 22.7.11 0940.12 I'm quite fond of Killian's Irish Red.
 "The object of persecution is persecution.
 The object of torture is torture.
 The object of power is power.
 Now do you begin to understand me?"
 Pages: Prev 1 2